sst/guide/_chapters/deploy-the-resources-repo.md

 ---
 layout: post
 title: Deploy the Resources Repo
-description: In this chapter we'll deploy our demo resources GitHub repo of our Serverless app to multiple AWS environments.
+description: In this chapter we'll deploy our demo resources GitHub repo of our serverless app to multiple AWS environments.
 We'll be using Seed to manage our deployments and environments.
 date: 2019-10-08 00:00:00
 comments_id: deploy-the-resources-repo/1320
 ---